neauangle/Simple-UDP-Holepunching-Demo/readme.md

 Note that you must change HANDSHAKE_SERVER_IP and HANDSHAKE_SERVER_PORT in demo-peer.py.
 They default to '127.0.0.1' and 5160 respectively.
 HANDSHAKE_SERVER_PORT must match SERVER_PORT in demo-server.py.

+#License

+This code is meant for education purposes.
+Use it with the same freedom as you would the sun's rays, but I wouldn't recommend using it for anything other than a starting point.